Generalization Properties of NAS under Activation and Skip Connection Search: Numerical Validation

 \subsection{NAS-Bench-201 Experiment}

 In this experiment, we use the minimum eigenvalue to guide NAS on NAS-Bench-201~\citep{dong2020nasbench201}.
 Each experiment is repeated 5 times, while it can run on a single GPU in a few hours.

 {\bf Benchmark and baselines:} NAS-Bench-201~\citep{dong2020nasbench201} is a commonly used benchmark for NAS algorithm evaluation, which includes three datasets: a) CIFAR-10~\citep{krizhevsky2014cifar}, b) CIFAR-100~\citep{krizhevsky2014cifar} and c) ImageNet-16 ~\citep{chrabaszcz2017downsampled} for image classification.
 Details on the datasets exist in~\cref{ssec:dataset}.
-Apart from that, we evaluate the proposed approach with some baselines including ResNet, RL based algorithm and so on.
+Apart from that, we evaluate the proposed approach with some baselines including ResNet, DARTS, RL based algorithm and some train-free algorithms.

 {\bf Algorithm procedure:} Our algorithm, called Eigen-NAS, also belongs in the train-free category.
 Eigen-NAS follows KNAS, which leverages the minimum eigenvalue of NTK to guide NAS.
 However, due to the $\mathcal{O}(N^3)$ time complexity of computing these eigenvalues, KNAS instead computes $\| \bm K \|_{\mathrm{F}}$.
-However, from the expression $\lambda_{\min} (\bm K) \leq \frac{1}{d}\sum_{i=1}^{N} K_{ii} \leq \| \bm K \|_{\mathrm{F}}$ we utilize the first inequality in Eigen-NAS to obtain a tighter (and more computationally efficient) bound to $\lambda_{\min}$.
+However, from the expression $\lambda_{\min} (\bm K) \leq \frac{1}{N}\sum_{i=1}^{N} K_{ii} \leq \| \bm K \|_{\mathrm{F}}$ we utilize the first inequality in Eigen-NAS to obtain a tighter (and more computationally efficient) bound to $\lambda_{\min}$.
 The computation cost of our method is $\mathcal{O}(N)$, which is less than computing the Frobenius norm ($\mathcal{O}(N^2)$).
-Sequentially, the top-$k$ best candidates architectures are chosen in KNAS and our Eigen-NAS, and then the best architecture is chosen by the validation error, refer to the results in~\cref{tab:NAS_benchmark_experiment}.
+Sequentially, the top-$k$ best candidates architectures are chosen in KNAS and our Eigen-NAS, and then the best architecture is chosen by the validation error.
+Please refer to the results in~\cref{tab:NAS_benchmark_experiment}.
 Due to the page limit, the algorithm is located in~\cref{sec:additional_experiments}. \looseness-1

 {\bf Results:} The experimental results in~\cref{tab:NAS_benchmark_experiment} verify that Eigen-NAS guided by the proposed metric above achieves the best performance on both the CIFAR-100 and ImageNet-16 datasets, and competitive performance on CIFAR-10, outperforming KNAS in all three cases when $k=20$ for both methods.
 Even when we consider a smaller $k=5$, Eigen-NAS can outperform KNAS, which we attribute to the more precise minimum eigenvalue estimation.